Skip to main content

 A Teaching Studio in Lake George

-She became a US citizen in 1920, although stayed tied to her Polish roots, having founded the American Polish Relief Committee to raise money and supplies for those in her home country affected by the war.
+She became a US citizen in 1920, although stayed tied to her Polish roots, having founded the American Polish Relief Committee in 1915 to raise money and supplies for those in her home country affected by the war.

 marcella sembrich and other women on the porch of the teaching studio